-- Do you need for someone to love you?
+- Do you need someone to love you?

-This is just one of the many remarkable things about our Savior.
-He was more fixated—if not exclusively fixated, on His desire to love others.
+This worldview is just one of the many remarkable things about Jesus.
+He fixated more on loving others.
 I am not aware of a time where He talked about how He longed for people to love Him.

 He wanted people to love God.
 He appealed to them to love others.
 He wanted all people to have what He had, which was the love of God in His heart.
 He knew the path to freedom was to love others more than oneself (Matthew 22:36-40; Philippians 2:3-4).

-He seemed to be singularly fixated on loving others so much so, that even when they despitefully used Him, it was His heart’s desire to love them in return.
-Jesus had a uni-directional love language.
+But Jesus singularly fixated on loving others so much so, that even when they despitefully used Him, He loved them in return.
+Jesus had a “uni-directional love language.”
 (See 1 Peter 2:23-24)

 His goals were much higher than being loved by us.
-He wanted to redeem us, even if it meant going to death for a crime that was not His fault.
+He wanted to redeem us, even if it meant He was going to die for our crimes.

-Our first call to action when someone does something hurtful to us is to ask God to give us compassionate love for them.
-If we do not ask and receive this kind of love from the Father, then we will not be able to move toward redemptive purposes.
+Your first call to action when someone does something hurtful to you is to ask God to give you compassionate love (pity) for them.
+If you do not pray and receive this kind of love from the Father, you will not be able to move toward redemptive relational goals.

-Redemptive purposes released Jesus to ask the Father to forgive those for what they were doing to Him.
-Jesus was a redemptive lover—a person who was more concerned with what others needed rather than focused on what He was not receiving.
+Redemptive purposes released Jesus to ask the Father to forgive those for what they were doing to Him (Luke 23:34).
+Jesus was a redemptive lover—a person who was more concerned with what others need than focused on what He was not receiving from them.

 This kind of attitude explains why Joseph could forgive his brothers for what they did to him (Genesis 50:20).
-He was a redemptive practitioner.
-Joseph and Jesus had a vision that transcended creature comforts.
+He was a redemptive practitioner of love.
+Joseph and Jesus had a vision that transcended their disappointing creature comforts.

-There is a fuller experience of the riches of God that is not found by expecting or demanding others to love us the way we want to be loved.
-To miss this is to be like a grader, with clipboard and pen in hand, measuring and critiquing the kind of love that is given to us.
+There is a fuller experience of the riches of God that is not found by expecting or demanding others to love you the way you want them to love you.
+To miss this is to be like a grader, with a clipboard and pen in hand, measuring and critiquing the kind of love that individuals give to you.

 When my wife disappointed me, my initial thoughts were not about the magnification of Christ through the trial, but about what I was not receiving from her.
 This self-centered posture led to more relational tension, as it always does.

-Things did not take a turn for the better until there was a turn in my heart.
-Because of the mercy given to me by the LORD (2 Timothy 2:24-25), my thoughts began to shift toward the Creator rather than the creature (Romans 1:25).
+And things did not take a turn for the better until there was a “turn” in my heart.
+Because of the mercy that is given to me by the Lord (2 Timothy 2:24-25), my thoughts began to shift toward the Creator rather than the creature (Romans 1:25).

 You will know how you think about love by how you respond when you are not loved well.
-Since our mouths reveal our hearts (Luke 6:45), your words can serve as a mirror to reveal your true self.
+Since your mouth reveals your heart (Luke 6:45), your words will serve as a mirror to show your genuine self.

 The first step in reconciling and restoring a broken relationship with another person is to reconcile and restore your heart to God.
-When our sinful disappointment with another person’s sin happens, our first action should be vertical, not horizontal.
+When your sinful disappointment with another person’s sin happens, your first action should be vertical, not horizontal.

 Only an offended person empowered by God can engage their offender with love, mercy, grace, and truth.
-Jesus could ask for the Father’s pity on the mean people who hurt Him because His attitude toward those mean people was full of the love of God.
-This put Him at a redemptive advantage.
+Jesus could ask for the Father’s pity on the mean people who hurt Him because His attitude toward them was full of the love of His Father.
+His response put Him at a redemptive advantage.
 Think about it this way:

 - She hurt me.